Ocean: Nutrients

 Phosphate from intensive agriculture and untreated sewage is transported via runoff to rivers and coastal zones to the ocean where it is metabolized.
 Eventually, it sinks to the ocean floor and is no longer available to humans as a commercial resource.
-Production of rock phosphate, an essential ingredient in inorganic fertilizer is a slow geological process occurring in some of the world's ocean sediments thus making minable sedimentary apatite (phosphate) in effect a non-renewable resource (see peak phosphorus).
-This continuous net deposition loss of non-renewable phosphate from human activities may become a resource problem in the future for fertilizer production and food security.
+Production of rock phosphate, an essential ingredient in inorganic fertilizer, is a slow geological process that occurs in some of the world's ocean sediments, rendering mineable sedimentary apatite (phosphate) a non-renewable resource (see peak phosphorus).
+This continual net deposition loss of non-renewable phosphate from human activities, may become a resource issue for fertilizer production and food security in future.

 Marine life

 Life within the ocean evolved 3 billion years prior to life on land.
 Both the depth and the distance from shore strongly influence the biodiversity of the plants and animals present in each region.
 The diversity of life in the ocean is immense, including: